Brynlai/DataScienceHeartDiseaseAssignment/README.md

     - This is the **diagnosis of heart disease**:
       - **0**: No significant heart disease (less than 50% narrowing of any major coronary artery).
       - **1-4**: Presence of heart disease, with varying degrees of severity (greater than 50% narrowing).

-These 14 attributes are key to predicting and diagnosing heart disease, offering a comprehensive assessment of a patient’s cardiovascular health.